Gina Haspel Confirmation Hearing: CIA Nominee Faces Senators' Questions

 Foreign languages: Russian, Turkish

-Large parts of the nominee's record remain classified.
 The toughest questions for Haspel – at the open hearing or in meetings behind closed doors – are expected to revolve around torture.

 As NPR's Greg Myre reports, "She was at a black site prison in Thailand where al-Qaida suspects were waterboarded in 2002.
 And in 2005, she wrote a cable calling for the destruction of videotapes that showed that waterboarding."